flutter-it/docs/docs/documentation/command_it/command_types.md

 - **`errorFilter`/`errorFilterFn`** - Configure error handling strategy.
 See [Error Handling](/documentation/command_it/error_handling) and [Error Filters](/documentation/command_it/error_filters).

-- **`includeLastResultInCommandResults`** - When `true`, keeps previous result visible during execution.
-Useful for "refresh" scenarios where old data should remain visible while loading new data.
+- **`includeLastResultInCommandResults`** - When `true`, keeps previous result visible during execution and error states.
+See [Command Results - includeLastResultInCommandResults](/documentation/command_it/command_results#includelastresultincommandresults) for detailed explanation.

 - **`notifyOnlyWhenValueChanges`** - When `true`, only notifies listeners if the value actually changes.
 Default is to notify on every execution.